Olga-devops/GKE/README.md

 Variables For more info, please see the variables file.

-cluster_network The name or self_link of the Google Compute Engine network to which the cluster is connected.
-(Optional) string cluster_name The name of the cluster, unique within the project and location.
-(Required) string machine_type The name of a Google Compute Engine machine type.
-(Optional) string

 Variable     | Description   | Default | Type |
 -------------|---------------|---------|------|
 google_project_id|Google account project id.| (Required)|string|